ingo/ingo.github.io/_recipes/watermelon_rind_pickles.md

 title: Watermelon Rind Pickles
 ---

 Crystallized ginger, allspice berries and apple cider vinegar keep these things from becoming overly sweet or tart.
 Great as a side with grilled dishes or as a salad tossed with crispy, crumbled bacon and served over greens.
-This recipe first appeared on altonbrown.com.
 Watermelon rind pickles are the finest thing you can do with a watermelon besides greasing it up and chasing it around the pool.

 ### Ingredients